Claude Ann Mellins, Ph.D.

-Claude Ann Mellins, Ph.D., is a clinical psychologist with research and clinical expertise in psychosocial aspects of HIV disease in families and children.
-She is a Professor of Clinical Psychology (in Psychiatry and Sociomedical Sciences) at Columbia University, as well as a research scientist at the HIV Center for Clinical and Behavioral Studies at the New York State Psychiatric Institute and Columbia University.
+Claude Ann Mellins, Ph.D., is a clinical psychologist with research and clinical expertise in psychosocial aspects of HIV disease in families and children in the US and globally.
+She is a Professor of Medical Psychology (in Psychiatry and Sociomedical Sciences) at Columbia University, as well as a research scientist and co-director of the HIV Center for Clinical and Behavioral Studies in the Division of Gender, Sexuality and Health at the New York State Psychiatric Institute and Columbia University.

 Graduate: University of Southern California, Ph.D., Clinical Psychology, 1990

-Mental Health, Risk and Resilience, and Behavioral Health in children, adolescents and families affected by HIV Globally
+Mental Health, Risk and Resilience, and Behavioral Health (sexual and drug risk behavior, adherence to treatment) in children, adolescents and families affected by HIV globally

 1. Mellins CA, Elkington KS, Leu CS, Santamaria EK, Dolezal C, Wiznia A, Bamji M, Mckay M, Abrams EJ. : Prevalence and change in psychiatric disorders among perinatally HIV-infected and HIV-exposed youth.
 AIDS Care 2012;24: 953-962

 1. Mellins CA, Tassiopoulos K, Malee K, Moscicki AB, Patton D, Smith R, Usitalo A, Allison SM, Van Dyke R, Seage GR III for the Pediatric HIV/AIDS Cohort Study Team: Behavioral health risks in perinatally HIV-infected youth: Co-occurrence of sexual and drug use behavior, mental health problems, and non-adherence to antiretroviral treatment.
 AIDS Patient Care and STDs 2011;25: 413-22